Matrix Decomposition and Applications: Existence of QR Decomposition via Householder Reflector

+\textit{Householder matrices}, also known as \textit{Householder reflectors}, are fundamental tools in numerical linear algebra.
+They are widely used in solving linear systems, estimating least squares solutions, and reducing matrices to Hessenberg form.
+This section illustrates how Householder reflectors can be utilized to prove the existence of the QR decomposition.

-We first give the formal definition of a Householder reflector and we will take a look at its properties. \begin{definition}[Householder Reflector] Let $\bu \in \real^n$ be a vector of unit length (i.e., $||\bu||=1$).
-Then $\bH = \bI - 2\bu\bu^\top$ is said to be a \textit{Householder reflector}, a.k.a., a \textit{Householder transformation}.
-We call this $\bH$ the Householder reflector associated with the unit vector $\bu$ where the unit vector $\bu$ is also known as the \textit{Householder vector}.
-If a vector $\bx$ is multiplied by $\bH$, then it is reflected in the hyperplane $span\{\bu\}^\perp$.
+We begin by formally defining a Householder reflector and then examine its key properties. \begin{definition}[Householder reflector] Let $\bu \in \real^n$ be a vector of unit length (i.e., $\norm{\bu}=1$).
+The matrix $\bH = \bI - 2\bu\bu^\top$ is called a \textit{Householder reflector} or a \textit{Householder transformation}.
+This matrix is associated with the unit vector $\bu$, which is referred to as the \textit{Householder vector}.
+When a vector $\bx$ is multiplied by $\bH$, it is reflected across the hyperplane orthogonal to $\spn\{\bu\}$ (denoted as $\spn\{\bu\}^\perp$).